trheg-equinor/amiga-test/README.md

-# amiga-test: project for testing Amiga c/c++ extension and
-# command Amiga: Init Project in visual studio code
+# amiga-test: project for testing Amiga c/c++ extension and command "Amiga: Init Project" in visual studio code

 A minimal project that may be debugged (F5)